Tackle Business Trips Alcohol-Free

 Just keep running the tape in your head of what you’re going to order.
 Don’t revisit that decision.
 You are not drinking alcohol.
 Non-negotiable.
 Don’t let habit, boredom, or FOMO break your sober momentum.

-If you can get a nondrinking buddy among your colleagues to have your back, even better.
 I did this on my first business trip.
 That way, I knew if something or someone overrode my resolve to not drink, my coworker promised to swoop in and pull me away from the danger zone.

 Never be afraid to ask for a little help from a trusted friend.
-Fear of the stigma associated with choosing not to drink is something that keeps far too many people from going alcohol-free even when they know that they want to and need to.
+Fear of the stigma associated with choosing not to drink is something that keeps far too many people from going alcohol-free, even when they know that they want to and need to.
 Break the status quo!

 You CAN do this !!